-The prologue is brief, eloquent, and a good omen, but after the first two chapters of potted background I was ready to toss this book, with its superficial accounts of Lord Randolph’s purported syphilis, Winston’s parental neglect, a Clementine Churchill remindful of a flawed recent biography, and some bad history.
+The prologue is brief, eloquent, and a good omen, but after the first two chapters of potted background I was ready to toss this book, with its superficial accounts of Lord Randolph’s purported syphilis, Winston’s parental neglect, a Clementine Churchill remindful of a flawed recent biography, and some flawed history.
 Winston is adamant for war in 1914.
 He “abandons” the Admiralty to defend Antwerp.
 Then he invents the Dardanelles operation.
 Next he plays the “toff in the trenches” of World War I. Later he mortgages a country house in Clementine’s name.

 Growing up with Winston

-The boy matures in the Churchill milieu with all its boisterous vivacity and contention, its pantheon of exalted personages.
+The boy ages in the Churchill milieu with all its boisterous vivacity and contention, its pantheon of exalted personages.
 His father betimes accomplishes the work of two men: speeches, articles, books, meetings, hobbies and travel, holding nine ministerial offices within 16 years.
-Such a mélange was bound to affect any youth growing up in it.
+Such a mélange is bound to affect any youth growing up in it.
 Winston, trying to compensate for what he sees as his own father’s neglect, overindulges Randolph.
-His friend Lord Birkenhead teaches Randolph to drink, and drink hard.
+His friend Lord Birkenhead teaches Randolph to drink, and to drink hard.
 The combination produced oratorical flourishes and boorish overconfidence.
 Winston contributed by waving his famous cigar for silence whenever Randolph held forth to movers and shakers of the age.